Quantum criticality in many-body parafermion chains

 First and foremost, our main result is to demonstrate that exotic CFTs can appear in local and translational invariant models and to construct representative models for each, as summarized in Table \ref{table:results}.
 The physical realization of any Potts model is challenging, but proposals exist suggesting that domain walls in Abelian fractional quantum Hall edges could realize the parafermion modes \cite{Lindner12,Clarke13}, whose hybridization can result in parafermion chains that are unitarily equivalent to Potts models \cite{Mong14}.
 If the hybridization were also to give rise to many-body terms, then our critical models could also be realized in this setting.
 While speculative, if they were, following the same principles to construct a 2D topologically ordered phase from coupled critical 3-state Potts models with $Z_3$ parafermion criticality, our models could serve as building blocks for even more exotic states of topological 2D matter \cite{Mong14,Huang16}.

 As we have shown by considering also critical generalizations of $k$-state Potts models, our method is versatile and lends itself for construction of local models for ever more exotic CFTs.
 While this is a rather academic exercise with the models increasing in complexity, ideally one would like to have local microscopic realizations for all modular invariants of all CFTs.
 Admittedly, this is a formidable task as the classification of all modular invariant partition functions is an open question.
 Still, progress towards this goal can be made with methods of presented here.
-To go beyond 3-state Potts models, we considered a few examples of models that can be constructed by coupling together two $k$-state Potts models.
+To go beyond 3-state Potts models, we considered a few examples of models that can be constructed by coupling together two $k$-state clock models.